 Home » Circuits » Circuit Equivalent Resistance Calculator

 Finding difficulty in circuit resistance calculations?
 Here is the solution.
-This Online Equivalent resistance calculator automates the cumbersome process of multiple times calculating resistance of series, parallel blocks in a single circuit.
-Find the equivalent resistance of a resistor circuit using this tool in effortless way.
+This Online Equivalent resistance calculator makes easy the time taking process of multiple times calculating the resistance of series and parallel blocks in a single circuit.
+Find the equivalent resistance of a resistor circuit using this tool in an effortless way.

-Enter resistor values as how they arranged series, parallel or in combination in below text input field and click Submit.
+Enter resistor values as they were arranged in series, parallel, or in combination in the below text input field and click Submit.

 like… 1 + (2 | 3) Means Resistor valued 1 is series with parallel resistors valued 2 and 3